delonnewman/Pudu/README.md

 - clean

 Removes all keywords from from the given namespace.
-It's used internally by L<Encapsulated::Object>.
+It's used internally by `Encapsulated::Object`.

 Example: